innolabglobal/the-yummy-pizza-ionic/README.md

-# The Yummy Pizza
+# The Yummy Pizza Frontend Web Application

-The Yummy Pizza is a pizza delivery web application.
+The Yummy Pizza is a simple pizza delivery web application built with Ionic.

-# Features
+## Features

   - Pizza ordering system.
   - Login/Register is not necessary.